WaseemRabah/honeyshop/FEATURES.md

 ![Sign Up](documentation/signup-form-image.png)

-- After the user filling the form and clicking sign-up button, an email verification message will shows up;
+- After the user filling the form and clicking sign-up button, an email verification message will shows up:

 ![verification](documentation/verification-image.png)

-- The user then need to login to his email, and confirm his email address using the url that has been sent to him;
+- The user then need to login to his email, and confirm his email address using the url that has been sent to him:

 ![Email Confirm](documentation/email-confirm-image.png)

-- At the same time an alert message will shows up on the home page;
+- At the same time an alert message will shows up on the home page:

 ![Confirm Alert](documentation/confirm-alert-image.png)

-- After clicking the url a confirm email address page will show up;
+- After clicking the url a confirm email address page will show up:

 ![Confirm Page](documentation/email-confirm-page-image.png)